A Decomposition Theorem for Topological Branched Coverings: Preliminaries

 \begin{remark} Note that for a given branched covering $f:X \longrightarrow Y$, the branch locus $R \subset Y$ is not unique.
 Any nowhere dense closed set $R^{\prime}$ that contains $R$ is also a branch locus.
-In this work, by the branch locus $R$ we mean the minimal branch locus, i.e., the set of all points $y \in Y$ that have no evenly covered neighborhood.
-Note that this minimal set $R$ is always closed. \end{remark} As shown for example in \cite{fox1957covering}, the branch locus $R$ of a topological branched covering $f:X \longrightarrow Y$ is not, in general, a topologically stratified space.
+In this work, by the branch locus $R$ we mean the minimal branch locus, i.e., the set of all points $y \in Y$ that have no evenly covered neighborhood. \end{remark} As shown for example in \cite{fox1957covering}, the branch locus $R$ of a topological branched covering $f:X \longrightarrow Y$ is not, in general, a topologically stratified space.
 For the purposes of this work, however, it is sufficient to restrict our study to cases where the branch locus is a closed stratified space of codimension 2.

 \begin{definition} We define a \textbf{topologically stratified space} inductively on dimension.
 A 0-dimensional topologically stratified space $X$ is a countable set with the discrete topology.
 For $m > 0$, an \textbf{$m$-dimensional topologically stratified space} is a para-compact Hausdorff topological space $X$ equipped with a filtration